felipecarrillo100/riux-project/riuxproject/README.md

 Clone it from Github

 ### Pre-Install (LuciadRIA from private npm repository)
 Make sure you have recent LuciadRIA packages available in a private npm repository.
 If you already have a private repository just make sure the LuciadRIA packages are available.
-Make sure your private npm, repository is reachavle from this npm project, you can achieve this by modifying your local or glabal .npmrc
+Make sure your private npm, repository is reachable from this npm project, you can achieve this by modifying your local or glabal .npmrc

 If you currently don't have a private npm repository, you could deploy Verdaccio [https://www.npmjs.com/package/verdaccio](https://www.npmjs.com/package/verdaccio), a zero configuation and easy to use option.
 Then deploy your LuciadRIA packages in there.
 Check the verdaccio website for more info.